Highlighting Youth Voices In Their Own Words

 I've also learned commitment.
 I used to join things after school and then quit because I didn't really care about them.
 But you can't quit READ because the kids are depending on you and your job is really important to them.

-This year alone, READ will employ 630 teens including Jaylynn.
+In 2017 alone, READ employed 630 teens including Jaylynn.
 We need your support to employ committed teens and the students they tutor.